The branching number of intermediate growth trees: Model and results

 \subsection{The intermediate branching number.}

-Now we turn to characterize the structure and complexity of intermediate growth trees.
-We define the growth of intermediate trees as

-Since $\Igr(\cT)$ only captures the volume growth of a tree, to characterize its structure we mimic \cite[Eq.
+Like in the exponential growth case, the intermediate growth rate of a tree fails to capture many of its essential properties, in particular it fails to characterize the behaviour of many random processes on the tree.
+In particular, it is possible to construct an example of an intermediate growth tree on which simple random walk is recurrent.
+(See e.g. Example \ref{example} below, which is a variant of the famous $3-1$ tree).
+Since $\Igr(\cT)$ only captures the volume growth of a tree, to characterize its structure and complexity we mimic \cite[Eq.
 (3.4)]{Lyons2016trees} to define the intermediate branching number.
-We say that $\pi \subset E$ is a cutset if any infinite self-avoiding path connecting $\varrho$ to infinity has one unique edge in $\pi$, and define the intermediate branching number as
+We say that $\pi \subset E$ is a cutset if any infinite self-avoiding path connecting $\varrho$ to infinity has one unique edge in $\pi$.